December 27, 2013

 The end of this second meeting was particularly intriguing.
 Quite suddenly he changed his tone, in a sense changed his approach.
 He told me that when you have a lot of money you start to attract a different kind of person: brownnosers and sycophants, and he always worked hard to ensure there were enough people around him who knew how to say no, who knew how to stand up to him, to tell him when he was going off the rails and not just always what they thought he wanted to hear.
 He was sure I was this kind of person: stubborn, my own man, willing to speak ‘truth to power’ as an activist protesting against his corporation once described the true value of activism to him, and as he told me this, for the first time in our meeting, I doubted him, wondered if he was now simply telling me what he thought I wanted to hear.
 Sitting there across from him, what I actually felt is that I was just another potential sycophant in a coterie of the same.
 I knew that in my life, in so many positive but also self-destructive ways, I could certainly be stubborn, but I really wasn’t sure if standing up to the person who was paying my rent (and perhaps also my retirement fund) was one of those ways.
 At the same time, I told myself, if for whatever reason at any point the situation became intolerable, I could simply walk away.
 I would have the financial courage to walk away.
 Then he told a joke that seemed strange to me at the time, that I didn’t fully get, in fact I wasn’t even sure it was a joke.
 He said: “You and I are completely different people.
 We have completely different lives, different politics.
 But I always negotiate on the basis that everyone has something in common.
 And I’m certain we have a lot.
 That as you begin to work on the book you’ll really start to see it.
 And one thing I think maybe we have in common is this, you and I both: when we’re staring into the eyes of a pig, we really know how to grab it by the ears, we really know how to get our knee right in there, right between the eyes.
 You in your writing.
 And for me, of course, its just business.”
 Then he laughed, a genuine, hearty laugh, it was one of the few times I heard anything so joyful come out of his mouth, and, in one of the few moments in this story I’m genuinely ashamed of, I laughed along with him.
 I laughed as if he had just said the funniest thing in the world.

 It will be no secret to anyone who knows me that my life is, in large part, a struggle with depression.
 However, it is often difficult for me to describe or explain the exact nature of my depression, what it is like for me.
-And what happened next was – instead of tearing into the large package of research material that appeared on my doorstep the next week, instead of reading the thirty-seven page contact that also arrived a few days later, instead of thinking about him or reconsidering whether or not I should actually write his biography – I instead fell into a deep depression and did absolutely nothing for several months.
+And what happened next was – instead of tearing into the large package of research material that appeared on my doorstep the next week, instead of reading the thirty-seven page contract that also arrived a few days later, instead of thinking about him or reconsidering whether or not I should actually write his biography – I instead fell into a deep depression and did absolutely nothing for several months.
 For this entire period the thick package remained unopened, propped up against the wall next to my front door.
 The contract remained unread.

 Of course, I did not literally do nothing during this period.
 I was reading a great deal and continuing to half-heartedly work on the unfinished novel I had been chipping away at for several years.
 This novel was going to be different from any of my previous books.
 It was going to be more personal, closer to non-fiction, closer to my real daily life and thoughts.
 I wanted to write a book that went more in this direction, felt it was part of my natural progression and also part of the general zeitgeist, but at the same time within me there seemed to be an incredible resistance towards the undertaking.
 It was as if I wanted to write about my life without actually giving anything away.
 For example, I didn’t want to write about my romantic life, and when I did allude to it in certain passages, I would just as quickly edit those allusions away.
 Mostly what remained were my thoughts on philosophy, literature, activism and politics, and yet I refused to see it as a book length essay or collection of aphorisms, continued to think of it as a kind of autobiographical novel, and did everything in my power to continuously push the manuscript in this, perhaps unrealistic, direction.
 After the relative success of my last book, the book that had gotten me into this biography mess in the first place, I feared this new book of philosophical and political reflections would be seen by many as a disappointment.
 It had no characters (only me), no narrative energy or forward momentum.
 I realized I was up to my old tricks.
 My books had always alternated: a more accessible work followed by a more difficult or experimental one.
 I am never sure if this is a form of career self-sabotage or a way of keeping my artistic edge.
 But I know I can’t seem to help myself.
 I once thought of writing three unpublished books in a row: an accessible one, a more difficult one, and then another accessible one.
 This would make it possible for me to publish the two more accessible books back to back, allowing the second more accessible book to build on the first one’s success.
 But such nefarious long-term plans also seem beyond me.
 As soon as I finish an acceptable draft of a book I immediately want to get it off my desk, out into the world, out of my life, to be free of it.
 Keeping two unpublished books in a desk drawer while I attempted to complete a third would have required an act of pure will I was simply incapable of.
 It occurred to me that at the same time I was attempting to write a book about my own life, I was also going to begin writing a book about someone else’s.
 I wondered how these two books would bleed into each other, contaminate one another, how each book might make writing the other one easier or more difficult.